North American B-25 Mitchell: Indonesia

-Indonesian Air Force received 25 ex-Dutch B-25 Mitchells after the end of Indonesian National Revolution in 1950, consisting of 5 B-25C photo-reconnaissance, 1 B-25C transport, 10 B-25J bombers and 9 B-25J gunship/strafer variants.
+Indonesian Air Force received 25 ex-Dutch B-25s after the end of Indonesian National Revolution in 1950, consisting of 5 B-25C photo-reconnaissance, 1 B-25C transport, 10 B-25J bombers and 9 B-25J gunship/strafer variants.
 A pair of B-25J were used to attack a radio station in Ambon during South Maluku rebellion in August 1950.
 They were used to bomb rebel targets during the PRRI and Permesta rebellions in 1958, where one was hit by anti-aircraft fire and three were damaged by strafing run from rebel-flown B-26 Invader.

 To extend its service life, the B-25s were sent to Hong Kong for major overhaul in 1959–1960.
 Indonesian B-25s once again saw combat during the Operation Trikora against the Dutch in 1962, where one was used for strafing runs against a Dutch warship, while two others were used in Maluku.
 The last Indonesian B-25s were retired in 1974.